 Location is another key factor influencing salary.
-For example, if you’re a cloud security engineer in San Francisco, the median base salary is around $124,00, with the potential to earn $153,00 or more per year.
-Your total compensation, including bonus and benefits, could reach nearly $180,000.
-In Tallahassee, Florida, the average base salary is just under $90,000 but could stretch to total compensation of over $132,000.
+For example, if you’re a cloud security engineer in San Francisco, the median base salary is around $127,000, with the potential to earn $156,000 or more per year.
+Your total compensation, including bonus and benefits, could reach over $180,000.
+In Tallahassee, Florida, the median base salary is just over $90,000 but could stretch to total compensation of over $135,000.

 And the job outlook for this profession is excellent.
 Cloud security engineers have a bright future with a five-year projected job growth rate of 136%, according to CyberSeek.
 This is one of the fastest growth rates of all areas of cybersecurity engineering.
-In addition, cloud computing is the fifth fastest-growing and in-demand skill set in the U.S., and nearly 30% of cloud computing jobs require cloud cybersecurity skills.
+In addition, cloud computing is the fifth fastest-growing and in-demand skill set in the U.S.

 Cloud Security Engineer Skills